eriosta/analytics-applications/books/README.md

 ## Recommendations
 If the company wants to develop in-house capability to evaluate its direct mail campaigns, it may be beneficial to develop expertise in all three methods, as each method has its own strengths and weaknesses that may be relevant depending on the specific problem being addressed.
 For example, if the company is interested in predicting the probability of response to a direct mail campaign, logistic regression may be a good choice, while if the company is interested in identifying the most important features for predicting response, SVM with a linear kernel and L1 regularization may be a good choice.
 Linear regression may be useful in some cases where the relationship between the features and response is expected to be linear.

+## Linear Regression Is Not Appropriate For Our Use-Case
+It is important to use the appropriate regression technique for the given data and research question.
+In this case, the research question is to predict whether a customer will purchase a book or not based on their characteristics.
+Since the response variable (purchase or not) is categorical, logistic regression is the appropriate technique to use, not linear regression.

+Linear regression assumes a linear relationship between the predictor variables and the response variable, which may not be appropriate for a categorical response variable.
+Additionally, linear regression models can predict values outside the range of the response variable, which does not make sense for a binary response.
+Logistic regression, on the other hand, models the probability of the response variable given the predictor variables, and ensures that the predicted probabilities are within the range of 0 to 1.

+Therefore, using linear regression for this problem would not be appropriate, and the resulting model would likely have poor performance and be unreliable for predicting the probability of a customer making a purchase.
+It is important to choose the appropriate regression technique based on the nature of the data and the research question at hand.

 ## Next steps
 To simplify and automate the recommended methods for future modeling efforts at the company, it may be helpful to develop a pipeline that takes in the data, performs preprocessing (e.g., missing value imputation, scaling), fits the models, evaluates the performance using relevant metrics, and generates visualizations (e.g., SHAP plots) to aid in interpretation.
 This pipeline can be customized for the specific problem being addressed and can be run automatically to generate new models as new data becomes available.
 Additionally, it may be useful to develop guidelines and best practices for data collection, preprocessing, and modeling to ensure consistency and reproducibility across modeling efforts.